liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ```dart
 comment = None();
 ```
 Implemented correctly, OptionTypes mean that you should never be surprised by a null value or have any errors caused by that.
-The type forces you to handle both the presense and absence of the value at compile time.
+The type forces you to handle both the presence and absence of the value at compile time.

 ## Where the problem starts
 We encountered some situations where OptionTypes and Selectors do not play nicely together.
 Let’s look at an example involving one important part of our application state – the session.